fbpx

 IB HL Physics

 This course prepares students for the International Baccalaureate Higher Level (HL) exam, as well as algebra-based physics at the college level.
 Substantial time is spent in the laboratory.
 Topics include mechanics, thermal physics, waves, electricity and magnetism, circular motion and gravitation, atomic, nuclear and particle physics, and energy production.
 Students must have mastered multi-variable algebra, trigonometry, logarithms, and exponents.
 Students should be familiar with vectors and mathematical modeling of data.
 All students must also complete a 10-hour independent research project.
+Students are required to complete a substantial summer assignment in preparation for this course.

 Taking the external IB HL Physics exam is a requirement of this course.